anderslarssonvbg/fiber-api/README.md

 Content-Type: application/json

 {
+	"from": {
-	"fromPointId": "ABC123",
+		"pointId": "ABC123",
+		"comment": "", // "if an additional comment for the from point could be useful for the supplier" },
-	"toPointId": "ABC789", // "may be set to null if any product only requires one address" "fromComment": "", // "if an additional comment for the from point could be useful for the supplier" "toComment": "", // "if an additional comment for the to point could be useful for the supplier" "redundancyType": "Full", // "'None', 'Normal', 'Full'"
+	"to": { // "may be set to null if any product only requires one point (address)" "pointId": "ABC789",
+		"toComment": "", // "if an additional comment for the to point could be useful for the supplier" }
+	"redundancy": { // "may be set to null if no redundancy is wanted" "type": "Full", // 'Normal', 'Full'"
+		"toPointId": "CBA123"
+	},
-	"redundancyToAddressId": "CBA123", // "may be set to null if redundancyType = 'None'" "serviceLevel": "Premium", // "e.g. 'Base', 'Gold', 'Premium'" "product": "All", // "e.g. 'All', 'Point2Point', 'Star'"
+	"serviceLevel": "Premium", // "e.g. 'Base', 'Gold', 'Premium'" "product": "All", // "e.g. 'All', 'Point2Point', 'Star'"
 	"parameters": [